TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.lowusagevmv2/lowusagevmv2-public.md

     }
   ],
-  "tip": "You can optimize underutilized virtual machines to reduce your monthly Azure spend.", "costSavingInfo": "*You can save up to the stated amount and your actual savings may vary."
+  "tip": "You can optimize underutilized virtual machines to reduce your monthly Azure spend.", "costSavingInfo": "*You can save up to the stated amount and your actual savings may vary. | **P95 of max utilization of CPU, memory and network"
 }
 ---